By Harshitha Murali Jan. 14, 2018

 Twenty four years later, a similar sequence plays out in an entirely different film starring another Tamil icon.
 In 2004’s Virumaandi, the village cheers on Kamal Hassan, the “manliest” of the lot as he tames the bull.
 Of course he is successful – when are Tamil heroes not?
 The sequence is followed up by a song intended to honour the noble bull that has lost the physical battle, but it is actually a song about the heroine who has lost the battle of her heart to this valiant display of manliness.

 The two biggest stars of our state, two of their most beloved movies, and a contemporary debate.

-The pro-jallikattu sentiments that we have witnessed since the last year have been premised on preservation of a cultural tradition.
+The pro-jallikattu sentiments that we have witnessed since 2017 have been premised on preservation of a cultural tradition.
 We’ve heard that banning jallikattu is akin to attacking a marker of Tamil identity.
 We have even heard of how jallikattu is a way to protect indigenous cattle breeds and that a ban will leave no impetus for farmers to preserve them.

 The underlying sentiment was not that of love for the bull or for your Tamil identity – it was personal glory and a big boost to your masculinity.

 But what these arguments have shied away from articulating is the essential nature of jallikattu: That it is the veera velaiyattu, or the warrior sport of our state.
 Before the protest movement gained momentum, the game was not loved and revered because it helped in the preservation of native breeds.
 It was loved and revered for its excitement and aggression.
 It was anticipated for the adrenaline rush it accorded the participants.
 It was a chance to prove your courage and bravery by subjugating a bellicose bull.